 - Because shrubs and plants, other than trees, are relatively short-lived and may need to be divided or relocated with some frequency — donations of plants such as perennials, groundcovers, ferns, and grasses are not considered appropriate memorials for the Garden.
 However, from time-to-time a special request for an unusual or rare plant may be accepted.
 You may contact the Foundation if you have such a request to be considered.

-- Opportunities for small capital memorial donations are also appreciated, and will exist from time-to-time in the form of a buy-a-brick program and other similar opportunities.
+- Opportunities for small capital memorial donations are also appreciated.
 These programs will be publicized in Cuttings and on the Garden’s website.
 To inquire, call or write the Foundation.

-- Naming opportunities may exist for the primary donor(s) to a built feature such as a bridge or greenhouse, or an at-grade Garden feature described in the master plan.
+- Naming opportunities may exist for the primary donor(s) to a built site feature such as a bridge or greenhouse, or a garden feature described in the master plan.
 Interested donors may contact the Foundation for a list of such opportunities.